 - 2 inches Fresh Ginger root peeled and diced

-- 2 large Navel Oranges cut 2 large strips of peel from both oranges and then juice them til you have 1 cup juice
+- 2 large Navel Oranges cut 2 large strips of peel from both and squeeze 1/2 cup of juice oranges and then juice them til you have 1 cup juice

 - 2 cups boxed/fresh beef broth